 The Tension Mounts

 Another technique that I use quite often is time-based tension.
-Setup a situation where it is clear that something will happen soon, preferably something undesired like the monster will show up, the person whose house your are breaking into will be home soon, anything that has a negative consequence.
+Setup a situation where it is clear that something will happen soon, preferably something undesired like the monster will show up, the person whose house you are trespassing in will be home soon, anything that has a negative consequence.
 Then create a task that takes a prescribed amount of time and ends with some skill roll.
 State that the task at hand will take X amount of time to complete.
-Then begin to make the player roll a series of luck, or some other rolls that they will begin to perceive as the roll that brings the undesired consequence.
-If they make all the rolls then have them make the final skill roll to complete the task, if they do they have succeeded and can move on.
-If however they fail they either begin again or abandon the task.
-The repeated rolls will in fact bring the undesired consequence, which the players probably have figured out, and so as time goes on each roll brings more tension.
+Then begin to make the player roll a series of luck or some other rolls that they will start to perceive as the roll that brings the undesired consequence.
+If they make all the rolls, then have them make the final skill roll to complete the task.
+If they do, they have succeeded and can move on.
+If, however, they fail, they either begin again or abandon the task.
+The repeated rolls will bring the undesired consequence, which the players probably have figured out, and so as time goes on, each roll brings more tension.

-Isolation is another great way to create tension in your games.
+Isolation is another excellent way to create tension in your games.
 It is always good to isolate the players from the rest of society and any mundane systems of help and protection.
-Since Call of Cthulhu deals with fantastic creatures and situations you already have a bit of isolation from society available from the beginning.
-The players can't just tell others what they have seen for risk of being committed.
-This removes them from society and puts them on an island to themselves.
-It is important to continue to further isolate your players by either environment "there is a storm and the roads are out" actions "you are illegally trespassing in the old mansion so you can't call the police" circumstance "your in the basement, the thing is in the house above you, you see someone walking down the street above through the small cellar window, but if you call out the thing will find you" location "There is no electricity or phones in this old cabin".
-Whatever the case may be the more isolated the players are the more tension this will create.
-There are no avenues to get help and so they are on their own.
+Call of Cthulhu deals with fantastic creatures and situations, so you already have a bit of isolation from society available from the beginning.
+The players can't just tell others what they have seen for the risk of being committed, removing them from society, and putting them on an island to themselves.
+It is essential to isolate your players further.
+By environment, "There is a storm, and the roads are out."
+By actions, "You are illegally trespassing in the old mansion so you can't call the police."
+By circumstance, "you're in the basement, the thing is in the house above you, you see someone walking down the street above through the small cellar window, but if you call out, the thing will find you."
+Or by location, "There is no electricity or phones in this old cabin."
+Whatever the case may be, the more isolated the players are, the more tension this will create.
+There are no avenues to get help, and so they are on their own.